-QWO® Cellulite Treatment in Long Island, Manhattan, and NYC
+QWO® Cellulite Treatment in NYC and Long Island, New York

-At Long Island Plastic Surgical Group, we have been providing patients in the Long Island, Manhattan, and NYC areas with innovative, effective cosmetic treatments for more than 70 years.
+At New York Plastic Surgical Group, a Division of Long Island Plastic Surgical Group, we have been providing patients in the Long Island, Manhattan, and NYC areas with innovative, effective cosmetic treatments for more than 70 years.
 As experts in the field of plastic surgery, we only offer our patients treatments that have been clinically proven to be both safe and effective.
 One of the most recent treatments we are proud to introduce to our practice is QWO, the first FDA-approved injectable created to address moderate to severe cellulite on the buttocks of adult women.

 What is Cellulite?